OpenFusionProject/Computress/README.md

 Computress is a Node-based Discord bot for OpenFusion servers.
 Computress operates by listening to the monitor port on your OF server.

+**Computress has been replaced by [computress-rs](https://github.com/OpenFusionProject/computress-rs)!
+This repository will no longer be maintained!**

 ## Usage
 Ensure you have node and npm installed.
 Fill in `config.json` with your Discord bot token, client ID, channel ID, and server address.